jq153387/avancevl.github.io/people/sow.md

 1. The Service Provider will be available to work a minimum of 30 hours per week.
 1. Service Provider’s rates and prices do not include sales tax, and if such tax is applicable, it will be invoiced as a separate line item.
 1. All materials developed under this SOW are the property of “The Company”.
+1. The midpoint invoice will be determined by the number and extent of features completed at the “Midpoint Deliverables Date”.
+	1. Invoice price will follow the same KPI rules as the final invoice below.
 1. The final invoice price for a **complete** feature will be decided by "The Company".
 	1. Invoice price will be no less than the **Basic KPI Price**, in the event that the feature's KPI is satisfactory.
 	1. Invoice price will be no higher than the **Outstanding KPI Price**, in the event that the feature's KPI is outstanding.